fbpx Skip to main content

 Where to use Zincs:

-Sacrificial anodes can be found in various locations on boats, protecting essential components from galvanic corrosion.
-Some common areas include:
+Sacrificial anodes can be found in various locations on boats.

-1. Hull: Attached to the hull to protect it from corrosion, especially in areas with metal components, such as through-hull fittings.
+1. Hull: Attached to the hull, especially in areas with metal components, such as through-hull fittings.

 2. Propeller shafts: Installed on propeller shafts to prevent corrosion and maintain the integrity of the shaft, ensuring smooth and efficient propulsion.